Open-Source MongoDB GUI for Docker Compose

 Not supported

-Designed for developers, not database admins
+Designed for developers,

 Compooss gives you exactly the features you need during development — browse data, debug queries, inspect schemas — without the complexity of enterprise-grade tools you'll never use locally.